1908 (27th August)

 Lyndon’s sister Rebekah was born.

-Lyndon’s parents moved the family to Johnson City when his father failed as a farmer.
+The family to moved Johnson City when Lyndon’s father failed as a farmer.

 Lyndon’s sister Josefa was born.

 Lyndon’s brother Samuel Houston Johnson was born in Johnson City, Texas.

 Lyndon Baines Johnson graduated from Johnson City High School.

 Lyndon spent time taking casual jobs in California.

 Johnson enrolled at Southwest Texas State Teachers’ College.

 Lyndon graduated from Southwest Texas State Teachers’ College.
 During his college years he developed an interest in politics.

 Lyndon took a teaching job at Pearsall High School.